 He would never forget the view through the delicate branches, the radiant crown of the . . . beech tree, probably . . . tiny veins, the lines of life . . . or maple?
 How the leaves shone, some golden, most green.
 How many things swept through my head in that moment?
 Five days it has been—or four?

 “It seems to me that you are able to sit up; would you like to try that?
 I will help you, if I may.”

 A young man, gray-green loden jacket, held my hand . . . apparently counting the beats of my pulse.
 With the other hand he placed a hat, my hat, in my lap.
 I had lain on the ground like this once before, some years ago . . . in front of a garden gate.
 In Altaussee, in front of the villa of Baroness . . .
 Lhotsky.

 “Are you feeling dizzy?”

 The cane the young gentleman was holding was mine.
 What happened?

 An elderly couple in their tracht, who had been standing next to the man, now moved away.

-He had seen his face once before.
+He had seen this face once before.
 Had it been the previous day?
-If he remembered correctly, in the company of . . . an elderly lady, his mother perhaps, wearing a hat with a lavish brim.
+If he remembered correctly, in the company of . . . an elderly lady, this man’s mother perhaps, wearing a hat with a lavish brim.
 From some distance, he heard the sound of a postal omnibus’s engine revving, struggling up the mountain road.